Control-Augmented Autoregressive Diffusion for Data Assimilation: Acknowledgments

 \section{Acknowledgments}

-We thank Felix Draxler for additional discussions and feedback.
 This project was funded through support from the Chan Zuckerberg Initiative.
 Additionally, Stephan Mandt acknowledges funding from the National Science Foundation (NSF) through an NSF CAREER Award IIS-2047418, IIS-2007719, the NSF LEAP Center, and the Hasso Plattner Research Center at UCI.
 Parts of this research were supported by the Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/ Interior Business Center (DOI/IBC) contract number 140D0423C0075.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
 Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DOI/IBC, or the U.S. Government.